mohamed-elmelegy/IoT-Trend-Prediction/README.md

 `async forecast(periodsNumber)`

-- `periods`: number of future periods to forecast into
+- `periodsNumber`: number of future periods to forecast into

 ---